Samreay/Samreay/content/reviews/enchanter/index.md

 ---
 title:  "A Review of Tobias Begley's progression fantasy work 'The Enchanter'"
-short_title: "The Enchanter"
 description: "Progression fantasy.
 Crafting, intelligent protagonists, school setting, it's right up my alley."
 long_description: "If you enjoy intelligent protagonists and academic settings, you'll love this book.
-It starts a little slow, but its well worth sticking with."
+It starts slower and picks up pace a ton.
+Loved it."
 date: 2022-04-15
 categories: [reviews]
 review: B